Household types

 Deleting a household permanently removes all associated data including people, notes, tasks, meetings, and activity history.
 This cannot be undone.

 From the clients or prospects list page, select one or more households, open the bulk actions menu, and choose Move to another book.
-This is available to admins with access to multiple books.
+You must have access to both the current book and the destination book.

 Next steps